-“Controller” is any natural person, organisation, legal body, or pubic authority that, alone or with joint control (known as Joint Controller), decides why and how to process the personal data.
+“Controller” is any natural person, organization, legal body, or pubic authority that, alone or with joint control (known as Joint Controller), decides why and how to process the personal data.

-“Processor” is any natural person, organisation, legal body, or pubic authority that processes the data on behalf of the controller.
+“Processor” is any natural person, organization, legal body, or pubic authority that processes the data on behalf of the controller.

 “Processing” is any set of operations performed on personal data, e.g., auditing, recording, transmitting, storing, collecting, erasing, modifying, profiling, etc.

 “Supervisory Authority” is a public authority from the member state who monitors the exercise of data protection regulation to protect the rights and freedom of the data subjects.